weijuey/tp/docs/UserGuide.md

 ### Adding high importance flag : `impt`

-Adds the contact to your list of people with high importance and a red flag will appear beside the contact's name to indicate that.
+Adds the contact to your list of contacts with high importance and a red flag will appear beside the contact's name to indicate that.

 Format: `impt INDEX`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-When a red flag appears beside the contact's name, you can run `impt INDEX` again where `INDEX` is the index of a contact that currently belongs in your list of people with high importance to remove them.
+When a red flag appears beside the contact's name, you can run `impt INDEX` again where `INDEX` is the index of a contact that currently belongs in your list of contacts with high importance to remove them.
 </div>
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You may wish to use the `note` command to add a note to indicate why the contact is important.
 E.g. Mobility Issues.